gokuu/jasper-command-line/README.md

 ## Using jasper-command-line

 ```
-jasper-command-line [options]
+Usage: jasper-command-line [options]

 Options:
---jasper /path/to/file     The .jasper file to load (if one doesn't exist, it is
-                           compiled from the .jrxml file with the same name and
-                           on the same location)
+    -j, --jasper file                The .jasper file to load (if one doesn't exist, it is compiled from the .jrxml file with the same name and on the same location)
---data-file /path/to/file  The .xml file to load the data from
+    -d, --data-file file             The .xml file to load the data from
---copies number            The number of copies to generate
+    -c, --copies number              The number of copies to generate
---locale locale            The locale to use in the report (in the format xx-YY)
+    -l, --locale locale              The locale to use in the report (in the format xx-YY)
---param key=value          Adds the parameter with name key with the value value
-                           (can be defined multiple times)
+        --param name=value           Adds the parameter with name key with the value value (can be defined multiple times)

+Printing options:
+    -p, --print                      Whether to generate a PDF file that automatically opens the print dialog when opened in Acrobat Reader
+    -P, --print-silent               Whether to generate a PDF file that automatically prints to the default printer when opened in Acrobat Reader

 Digital signature options:
---sign-key-file /path/to/file  The location of the PKCS12 file to
-                               digitally sign the PDF with
+        --sign-key-file file         The location of the PKCS12 file to digitally sign the PDF with
+        --sign-location location     The location data for the signature
         --sign-password password     The password for the PKCS12 file
---sign-location location       The location of the signature
         --sign-reason reason         The reason for signing the PDF

+Common options:
+    -h, --help                       Show this message
+        --version                    Show version
 ```

 ## LICENSE